juj/emgc/README.md

 }
 ```

+2. **--spill-pointers mode**: At the final Wasm link stage, specify the linker flag `-sBINARYEN_EXTRA_PASSES=--spill-pointers`.
+This causes the Binaryen optimizer to perform a special pointer spilling codegen pass, that will cause anything that looks like a pointer to be explicitly spilled on to the LLVM data stack, in all functions of the program.
+This way all the managed pointers will be guaranteed to be observable by Emgc when it is scanning the LLVM data stack, making it safe to call `gc_collect()` at any point in the program.

+3. **Fenced --spill-pointers mode** (also called just the **fenced mode**): This mode is like the **--spill-pointers mode**, but additionally in this mode, access to managed program objects is restricted to only be available after entering a **fenced scope**.
+This kind of scope declares to Emgc that the current thread is going to act as a mutator that modifies managed object state.
+Keeping track of these mutator threads enables Emgc to provided multithreading support for garbage collection.
+\
+Additionally, fenced scopes provide an opportunity for a small micro-optimization: only a sub-portion of the thread's call stack will need to be marked to find managed pointers, as the fence delimits where on the stack potential GC pointers might exist.

-Both modes come with drawbacks:
+All these modes come with drawbacks:

-- The --spill-pointers mode reduces performance and increases code size, since every function local variable that might be a pointer needs to be shadow copied to the LLVM data stack.
-This overhead can be prohibitive.
+- The --spill-pointers modes reduce performance and increases code size, since every function local variable that might be a pointer needs to be shadow copied to the LLVM data stack.
+This overhead can be prohibitive to some applications.

+- Only the fenced --spill-pointers mode can be used in multithreaded applications.
+The unfenced --spill-pointers mode and the collect-on-empty-stack mode cannot be used when building with multithreading enabled.

+- The fenced --spill-pointers mode carries a potentially heavy overhead to the generated code size, as cooperative marking points will need to be emitted across all functions in the program.

-- In the collect-only-when-stack-is-empty mode, the application will be unable to resolve any OOM situations by collecting on the spot inside a `gc_malloc()` call.
+- In the collect-on-empty-stack mode, the application will be unable to resolve any OOM situations by collecting on the spot inside a `gc_malloc()` call.
 If the application developer knows they will not perform too many temp allocations, this might not sound too bad; but there is a grave gotcha, see the next section on memory usage.

 #### 𝕏² Quadratic Memory Usage

-Any code that performs a linear number of linearly growing temporary calls to `gc_malloc()`, will turn into a quadratic memory usage under the collect-only-when-stack-is-empty stack scanning scheme.
+Any code that performs a linear number of linearly growing temporary calls to `gc_malloc()`, will turn into a quadratic memory usage under the collect-on-empty-stack scanning mode.
 For example, the following code:

 ```c
 char *linear_or_quadratic_memory_use()